-If you live in one of the 12 states that chose not to expand Medicaid, coverage for nonelderly adults is limited.
+As a result of those 12 states choosing not to expand Medicaid, there is limited coverage for nonelderly adults.
 This is especially true for people who have a child, pregnant women, or people who have a disability.

 What Does Medicaid Cover?

 According to federal guidelines, some Medicaid benefits (in all plans) have to be offered across all states, that include: